pifroggi/vapoursynth-stuff/docker/README.md

 Every time the docker container is run, the script in configs/startup.sh is executed.
 You can edit it to your needs.
 For example if you would like the VapourSynth Editor to start automatically, simply add a line that says `vsedit`.

 ### DPI settings and Cursor size
 DPI settings and cursor size can be adjusted for high resolution monitors.
-Defaults are for 1080p.
-For 4K I simply doubled all numbers.
-1. Change Windows scaling behavior
+1. Change Windows scaling behavior for VcXsrv.
     * Find `vcxsrv.exe` likely in `C:\Program Files\VcXsrv`
     * Right-click > Properties > Compatibility > Change high DPI settings
     * Check Override high DPI scaling behavior and set to: Application
-2. Adjust DPI in Container
+2. Adjust settings.
+Defaults are for 1080p.
+For 4K I simply doubled all numbers.
     * In configs/startup.sh adjust:
       `Xft.dpi: 96`
       `Xcursor.size: 24`